 Jimmy GOVERNOR and his younger brother, Joe, then went on a killing spree in the surrounding area, brutally murdering a pregnant mother about to give birth and her infant son, plus two old men, and raping a 15 year old girl.

 The pair, officially declared outlaws with a price of 200 pounds on each of their heads, managed to evade hordes of police and civilian search parties for 14 weeks, treating them with scorn.
+Jimmy was finally caught at Wingham near Taree and brought to trial.

 Joe was shot and killed near Singleton and his body laid out on a billiard table in a pub.